 DR Linda Vogelnest BVSC (HONS) MACVSC FACVSC

-Linda graduated from the University of Sydney in 1984, and after over 10 years working in general practice began following an initial desire to understand skin disease better and provide improved patient outcomes that culminated in becoming a Specialist in Veterinary Dermatology.
-She achieved Membership of the Australian and New Zealand College of Veterinary Scientists (ANZCVS) in feline medicine in 1997, and Fellowship in Veterinary Dermatology in 2003, and has worked in university and private referral practice seeing dogs, cats, horses, and a range of zoo animals and wildlife.
-Linda has authored and co-authored numerous scientific publications, and lectured in Australia and internationally.
-She continues to teach pre-clinical dermatology to veterinary students at the University of Sydney, and is passionate about promoting a greater understanding of veterinary dermatology.
-Linda’s special interests include atopic dermatitis, otitis, skin histopathology, and skin surface cytology.
+Linda graduated from the University of Sydney in Australia in 1984 and became a Specialist in Veterinary Dermatology after over 10 years working in general practice, following an initial desire to understand skin disease better and provide improved patient outcomes.
+She achieved Fellowship of the Australian and New Zealand College of Veterinary Scientists (ANZCVS) in Veterinary Dermatology in 2003 and has worked in both university clinical practice and private referral practice since then.
+Linda continues to teach dermatology skills to veterinary students, regularly participates in post-graduate dermatology education, and is passionate about promoting a greater understanding of dermatology.
+Linda’s special interests include atopic dermatitis, otitis, and maximising value of skin sampling techniques, including skin surface and ear cytology.